bldavies/bldavies.com/content/blog/pokenet.md

 The two attributes share a strong, negative and convex relationship.
 Species whose cohabitants also cohabitate are less betweenness-central because the former lack exclusive control of their cohabitants' channels for sharing information.
 The exceptions to this trend are Cubone and Pikachu, which have unusually high and low betweenness centralities, respectively.
-Pikachu habitate in two locations (Viridian Forest and the Kanto Power Plant), each of which contain a small number of species that very frequently cohabitate and that generally have much higher degree centralities.
+Pikachu habitate in two locations (Viridian Forest and the Kanto Power Plant), each of which contain a small number of species that frequently cohabitate and that generally have much higher degree centralities.
 As a result, Pikachu have an unusually low betweenness centrality because their cohabitants are able to communicate with each other directly and with other species indirectly through their wider social networks.

 ![](https://raw.githubusercontent.com/bldavies/pokenet/master/images/betweenness-transitivity.svg?sanitize=true)